kbulutozler/blog-website/index.md

 ## Detecting Incivil Language in the Internet with Transformers (BERT)

 The internet has lots of incivil language use since the age of forums.
-This tool basically uses a pre trained language model to detect incivil languages in the internet posts like tweets and comments.
-This tool has 2 different approaches, simple and multi domain.
+This blog post basically uses a pre trained language model to detect incivil languages in the internet posts like tweets and comments.
+This blog contains 2 different approaches, simple and multi domain.
 In the simple approach, the model is fine tuned to binary classify incivil language in the dataset.
 In multi domain approach, the datasets from multiple domains are used to make the model more robust for detecting incivil language bits from different domains.
-The original paper can be found [here](https://www.aclweb.org/anthology/2020.alw-1.4/)
+The original paper can be found [here](https://www.aclweb.org/anthology/2020.alw-1.4/).

 ### Task